 - In women: vaginal discharge or burning sensation when urinating

-- In men: discharge from the penis, burning sensation when urinating, tingling or vague discomfort in urethra and testicular pain and swelling
+- In men: mucoid or watery discharge from the penis, burning sensation when urinating, tingling or vague discomfort in urethra and testicular pain and swelling

 - Men and women can also get infection in the rectum.
 People may experience rectal pain, discharge or bleeding

 Polymerase chain reaction (PCR) or nucleic acid amplification tests (NAAT/NAT) are the most sensitive tests and suitable for self-collected vaginal swabs or urine-based screening.
 Tests may

 - A urine sample or a swab of the cervix, vagina, or urethra

 - Rectal swabs are required to diagnose infections in the rectum